Confirmation (film): Casting

 On March 12, 2015, it was announced that Kerry Washington would star as Anita Hill in an HBO television film.
 Washington's role on ABC Network's hit television show Scandal was loosely based on Judy Smith, who appears as a character in the film.
 On April 28, Wendell Pierce was cast as Clarence Thomas.
 On May 12, Eric Stonestreet joined as Kenneth Duberstein.
 Greg Kinnear, Jennifer Hudson, and Jeffrey Wright were reported to have joined the cast as Joe Biden, Angela Wright, and Charles Ogletree, respectively, on May 29.
 On June 5, Bill Irwin and Treat Williams were added, to respectively portray John Danforth and Ted Kennedy.
 Later that same day, Erika Christensen, Cobie Smulders, Dylan Baker, and Grace Gummer were announced as cast as Shirley Wiegand, Biden aide Harriet Grant, Orrin Hatch, and Ricki Seidman, respectively.
 On June 16, Kimberly Elise, Kristen Ariza, and Malcolm Gets joined the cast, as Sonia Jarvis, Judy Smith, and Arlen Specter, respectively.
 On July 2, Daniel Sauli was cast as Mark Paoletta.
 On July 9, it was reported that Smulders had exited the film due to breaking her leg; Zoe Lister-Jones replaced her in the Harriet Grant role (a composite of aides to Biden).

 Filming

 Principal photography began in Atlanta, Georgia on June 14, 2015, and was completed on July 24.
 Actual news footage taped by CNN of United States Senate staff during the lead-up to the hearings was used, to give the film a more realistic tone.

 Reception

-Confirmation received mostly positive reviews from critics, who praised Washington's performance as Hill and the film's depiction of its subject matter.
 The review aggregator website Rotten Tomatoes gave the film an approval rating of 84%, based on 49 reviews, with an average rating of 6.9/10.
 The site's critical consensus reads, "Stellar performances and gripping subject matter help Confirmation overcome production values that occasionally feel as dated as the infamous real-life case it covers."
 On Metacritic, the film has a score of 72 out of 100, based on 25 critics, indicating "generally favorable" reviews.